cMarceline/cyberpunkCampaign/Characters/NPCs/The Darkley Family/The Darkley Family.md

 ## The [[Britanny Darkley|Britanny]] train incident
 [[Britanny Darkley]] fucking died in a train accident.
 Each member of the family will have a heading of how this affected them each.

-On cool December day in 1999, [[Britanny Darkley]] was out clubbing and fell onto the tracks
+On a cool December day in 1999, [[Britanny Darkley]] was out clubbing and fell onto the tracks